nooraftab/Tetris/README.md

 Hi!
-This is both a text/command-line and a GUI implementation of Tetris in Java, making use of object-oriented principles!
+This is a text/command-line as well as a GUI implementation of Tetris in Java, making use of object-oriented principles!

 # Instructions: